Photos by Pedro Letria

 Is it a dream or lie if it does not come true, or is it worse?
 And the sign flashed its warning in the world it was forming.
 Show me slowly what I only know the limits of.
 Lift me like an olive branch and be my homeward dove.
 I am sentimental, if you know what I mean.
 Inside the covers of the Holy Rosary music book, Steve, the baritone player, kept these beloved lines and made them his.

-The College Hill Independent: I wanted to start by asking about your entrance into these social clubs.
+The College Hill Independent: I wanted to start by asking about your introduction to these social clubs.
 You didn’t enter a social club until 2011—were there unique aspects or functions of Portuguese community in Providence that you had to learn and integrate into your practice?
 How did your motivation to investigate your own displacement figure into this process?

 Pedro Letria: I was looking around for things to relate to when I was in Providence, and I ended up moving a bit.
 Between 2010 and 2011, I ended up moving to East Providence and I found a huge Portuguese community there.
 I wanted to figure out what they did, and would go into the supermarket and find all these products which are out of place, so to speak; you couldn’t find them at other supermarkets but [there] you could find all these Portuguese symbols that were easily available.
 From there, I contacted a few people that I had met, and asked them to tell me how their connection to Portugal was something that they were still keeping alive.
 They said, very naturally, “just come by our social club.”
 The first time [I went] it was interesting, immediately I was in a kind of capsule, not just a time capsule but a geographic one.
 You’d walk in and the people were drinking Portuguese beer and watching Portuguese soccer and speaking Portuguese.
 But the minute they stepped out, they were Americans, not Portuguese; everything about them, their work schedule, the way they organized their family, and the schools their kids went to, it’s all perfectly integrated into mainstream Americana.
 In that sense, it’s when I began to think I should make some pictures here, without thinking of doing any major project, just because it was fun to be around.